#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish off your garden with mulch and compost.
+Nourish your garden bed with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more fruit and flowers.
-Mulch controls weeds and keeps your soil from drying out.
+Mulch keeps your soil from drying out and controls weeds.
+It may help foster stronger and larger plants that bear more flowers and fruit.
 Compost and mulch can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
-For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your patio or balcony.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Lancaster, SC Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden, and browse your nearest nursery to find inspiration on which spring flowers to plant when the weather warms.
+If you don't have a lawn, consider adding artificial grass, an outdoor rug, or a pellet grill to your patio or balcony.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Lancaster, SC Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores